xavier-tobin/PatternAnnotatedString/README.md

 ![Basic Example](images/basic_example.png)

+> [!IMPORTANT]
+> `annotatedWith` is a Composable function and only re-calculates styles if the text or
+> annotations/s change.
+> Many annotations, long text or complex patterns may impact performance, but the library includes
+> options to cater for this - please see the Performance considerations section.

 ### Links & hyperlinks

 > For adding Clickable hyperlinks to text

 Use `linkPatternAnnotation()` to create a pattern annotation, and pass a handler that returns the URL to open.
-The following example will replace all instances of "Bundled Notes" with a hyperlink to the website.
+The following example will turn all instances of "Bundled Notes" into a hyperlink to the website.

 ```kotlin